jamie-milne-98/Demonstration/README.md

 # Demonstration
-This will just be a demo repo, I will thus delete it afterwards.
+This will just be a demo repository, I will thus delete it afterwards.